-Inlays and onlays are an alternative to a crown used on teeth that have sustained damage that requires more than a filling.
+Inlays and onlays are a restorative procedure that is an alternative to a crown.
+They are used on teeth that have sustained damage and require more than a filling.
 They’re sometimes referred to as an indirect filling because the inlays and onlays are fabricated in a lab and then fitted into the tooth later.

 When are Inlays and Onlays Used?